Nandini-Gopalakrishnan/RFM_Analysis/README.md

 ## 👩‍💻 About Me

-I'm a Business Analytics graduate with experience in **Business Analysis, SQL, Python, Power BI, and Data Visualization**, passionate about transforming data into meaningful business insights.
+I'm a Business Analytics graduate with experience in **Business Analysis, Advanced MS Excel, SQL, Python, Power BI, and Data Visualization**, passionate about transforming data into meaningful business insights.

 📧 LinkedIn: *(Add your LinkedIn URL)*